Bamit-2021/Walk_Run_Class/README.md

 # Walk_Run_Class

 ## Business Case-Study
-This project is based on Human motion analysis and activity recognition using wearable watch/sensors, which help to us to classify human activities (either walking or running) based on sensor data collection from wearable devices.
-We will apply different Machine learning algorithm including: Decision Tree, Random Forest, Gradient Boosting, XG-Boosting and Artificial Neural Network.
+This project is based on Human motion analysis and activity recognition using wearable watches/sensors, which help us to classify human activities (either walking or running) based on sensor data collection from wearable devices.
+We will apply different Machine learning algorithms including Decision Tree, Random Forest, Gradient Boosting, XG-Boosting, and Artificial Neural Networks.

 ## Dataset Description
 This Dataset consists Total of 10 Features and 1 Target(activity).

-Date : The calendar date on which an activity was recorded.
+Date: The calendar date on which an activity was recorded.

-Time : The specific time of day when an activity was recorded.
+Time: The specific time of day when an activity was recorded.

-Username : The identifier associated with the individual wearing the wristwatch.
+Username: The identifier associated with the individual wearing the wristwatch.

-Wrist : Indicates the wrist (left or right) on which the wristwatch is worn.
+Wrist: Indicates the wrist (left or right) on which the wristwatch is worn.

-Activity : The type of activity being performed (0 for walking/1 for running).
+Activity: The type of activity being performed (0 for walking/1 for running).

-Acceleration_x : Acceleration along the x-axis measured by the wristwatch's accelerometer.
+Acceleration_x: Acceleration along the x-axis measured by the wristwatch's accelerometer.

-Acceleration_y : Acceleration along the y-axis measured by the wristwatch's accelerometer.
+Acceleration_y: Acceleration along the y-axis measured by the wristwatch's accelerometer.

-Acceleration_z : Acceleration along the z-axis measured by the wristwatch's accelerometer.
+Acceleration_z: Acceleration along the z-axis measured by the wristwatch's accelerometer.

-Gyro_x : Angular velocity around the x-axis measured by the wristwatch's gyroscope.
+Gyro_x: Angular velocity around the x-axis measured by the wristwatch's gyroscope.

-Gyro_y : Angular velocity around the y-axis measured by the wristwatch's gyroscope.
+Gyro_y: Angular velocity around the y-axis measured by the wristwatch's gyroscope.

-Gyro_z : Angular velocity around the z-axis measured by the wristwatch's gyroscope.
+Gyro_z: Angular velocity around the z-axis measured by the wristwatch's gyroscope.

-## Features with respect to Activity
+## Features for Activity

 ![image](https://github.com/Bamit-2021/Walk_Run_Classification/assets/77608956/4a7a97da-b902-4911-96dd-722faf943b4b)